World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: World In Your Hands Ecosystem

-The Oracle Suite introduces major optimizations in ergonomics, sensing, and reliability: \begin{itemize} \item \textbf{H-FPVHive:} It supports chest-mounted configuration, and integrates two fisheye cameras, two pinhole cameras, and four infrared lenses.
-All cameras are hardware synchronized.
-The infrared lenses are used for better locating the relative poses of H-Gloves. \item \textbf{H-Gloves:} Each glove contains 6 IMUs, 5 pressure sensors, and an on-board MCU.
-The gloves can capture the hand motions and tactile.
-Moreover, it also contains 3 fisheye cameras for visual tracking and observation. \item \textbf{H-Backpack:} It provides data storage, computation, and power supply.
-The computation is hosted by NVIDIA Orin. \end{itemize}
+\textbf{Hardware Design.} The Oracle Suite incorporates significant optimizations in ergonomics, sensing, and reliability. \begin{itemize} \item \textbf{H-FPVHive} supports a chest-mounted configuration with two fisheye cameras, two pinhole cameras, and four infrared lenses integrated into the chest unit, where all cameras achieve hardware synchronization, and the infrared lenses facilitate better localization of the relative pose of H-Gloves. \item \textbf{H-Gloves} include six IMUs, five fingertip pressure sensors with a resolution of 5mN and a range of 0.2 N to 50 N, and an onboard MCU per glove to capture hand motions and tactile information while also containing three fisheye cameras for visual tracking and observation. \item \textbf{H-Backpack} provides data storage, computation, and power supply, utilizing an NVIDIA Orin computing core. \end{itemize}

-\textbf{Autolabeling Pipeline.} As shown in the right part of Figure~\ref{fig:suite}, the Autolabeling Pipeline comprises both online and offline algorithms.
-It fuses multi-modal sensor data (IR + IMU + RGB) to ensure positioning accuracy in in-the-wild scenarios.
-Specifically, the online localization module performs lightweight coarse positioning using visual-inertial odometry (VIO) algorithms and IR detection, while the offline stage refines these coarse estimates through visual Structure-from-Motion (SfM) algorithms.
-The pipeline ultimately outputs centimeter-level 6D poses for both wrists.